-20-24 February 2013.
-It’s Burma in English and Myanmar in Burma.
-Just like it’s Germany in English, and Deutschland in Germany.
-It’s Spain in English and España in Spain.
-I have trouble with ‘Myanmar’.
-I’m kind of getting used to it, but Burma feels so right and familiar to me.
-I think I will call it Burma.
-That’s the country I went to.
-That’s the country I’d wanted to go to for forty years ever since I’d seen pictures of the Shwe Dagon Pagoda in Rangoon, now reverted to it’s non-English name of Yangon.
-When I heard the Burmese people say Yangon they could just have easily been saying Rangoon – it really is something unpronounceable half way between the two.
-Don didn’t really want to go to Burma at all.
+I’d wanted to go to Burma for forty years ever since I’d seen pictures of the Shwe Dagon Pagoda in Rangoon, now reverted to it’s non-English name of Yangon.
+And of course the country is now known as Myanmar.
+When I heard the people say Yangon they could just have easily been saying Rangoon – it really is something unpronounceable half way between the two.
+Don didn’t really want to go to Myanmar at all.
 I wasn’t taking no for an answer.

 Back in the 80’s the longest you could stay was seven days, but you can’t see much in seven days.
 Then, under a military dictatorship that still runs the country, it was closed to the world entirely for about the last thirty years or so.
 It only reopened its borders to tourists about three years ago.
 It’s probably the one place that it was worth waiting all this time to finally get to go there.

 At the time, for whatever unconscious reasons, Don wanted to be going anywhere but Myanmar.
 I knew he was feeling some fear about it, and we talked about it, acknowledging that it didn’t seem to be rational, and we’d gone ahead and made all our bookings for planes and boats and hotels and here finally was the day we were to fly to Yangon.
 He’d tried to check in online before we went to the airport and was stopped when the Air Asia site wouldn’t accept his insurance refusal, and then wouldn’t accept his credit card when he tried to pay for it anyway, so he couldn’t proceed with the online check-in.